Nadal recovers from shaky start to go through

 "It was clearly a good match to start my claycourt campaign."

-Swiss third seed and Australian Open champion Stanislas Wawrinka will face big-serving Croatian Marin Cilic.
+Swiss third seed and Australian Open champion Stanislas Wawrinka produced an awe-inspiring display in a 6-0 6-2 drubbing of Croatian Marin Cilic.